-Determination of Passing Score and Reporting
+Determination of Passing Score

 The passing score for the Certification Examination in Nuclear Cardiology was set by an independent national panel of peers representing the disciplines involved in the practice of Nuclear Cardiology, drawn from both private practice and academia.